alexch/codelikethis/public/lessons/client_side_coding/ajax.md

 >
 > * and JavaScript binding everything together.

-### This was the moment that people realized the web could be a competitor to desktop applications, and one that every computer in the world could run.
+### This was the moment that people realized web applications could be a competitor to desktop applications, and could run on every computer in the world.

 # XMLHttpRequest (Old Way)